The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

 1. Intervention

-You take an action: ask a powerful question, reframe an issue, invite silence, introduce a tool, or mirror an observation.
+You take an action: ask a question, mirror a pattern, reframe an issue, invite silence, or introduce a tool.
 This is your signal into the system.

 2. Observation